 Sandra Zottl is a Swiss blogger now living in Boston, Massachusetts – in this interview she shares her experiences of life in the USA.
-Keep up with her tips and adventures on her blog, Going American.

 To learn more about life in this US city, see the Expat Arrivals guide for Boston.